-Coldplay have announced they will not be touring their new album for the forseeable future, in a bid to address the reality of the climate crisis.
+Coldplay has announced it will not be touring its new album for the forseeable future, in a bid to address the reality of the climate crisis.

 The awaited new release, Everyday Life, goes live on November 22nd and will be the band’s eighth studio album, in two parts.
 A double whammy, the first half will be entitled ‘Sunrise’ and the second ‘Sunset’.

 However, frontman Chris Martin told BBC news in an interview that Coldplay would not be touring the album until they work out how their tour can “not only be sustainable”, but how it can be “actively beneficial” to the planet.

 He added that the band would be “disappointed” if the next tour was “not carbon neutral”, admitting that “the hardest thing is the flying side of things.”
 While flying might end up being inevitable on a tour with a quick international turnaround, the British band have a dream to do “a show with no single use plastic” and “to have it largely solar powered.”

 Coldplay has received criticism on twitter for conducting the live interview in Jordan, where they are currently playing a show.
 BBC interviewer Colin Paterson flew out to the capital Ammam, where he spoke to Martin live on BBC Breakfast and Radio 5 Live on Thursday morning.
 Twitter users are calling out the hypocrisy – claiming the interview could simply have been done on skype from the studio in London.

 One twitter user 'Ali Ali' commented on the below video saying, "@ColinGPaterson I'm guessing he walked it to Jordan to do the interview? ? "